JoeSuber/OpenCV-Max-Build-Package-/README.md

 I was a Windows user.
 I had no idea how the linux world worked.
 I still have so much to learn.
 I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
 Think of this as some gasoline.
 Or a road atlas.
-You know what a road atlas is, right?.
 Trial, error - my wrong turns can be your paths-not-taken:

     -- Also the ordering is useful, though probably not perfect.
     -- Helps a new installer avoid some pitfalls.